karthik-d/todo-cli-rescript/README.md

 ### 1. Help

-Executing the command without any arguments, or with a single argument `help` prints the CLI usage.
+Executing the command without any arguments, or with a single argument `help` prints the CLI usage

 ```
 $ ./todo help